groupdocs-translation-cloud/groupdocs-translation-cloud-android/README.md

 - **en-hi / hi-en** — to translate from English to Hindi or from Hindi to English
 - **en-el / el-en** — to translate from English to Greek or from Greek to English
 - **en-nl / nl-en**— to translate from English to Dutch or from Dutch to English
-- **en-hu / hu-en** — to translate from English to Hunngarian or from Hungarian to English
+- **en-hu / hu-en** — to translate from English to Hungarian or from Hungarian to English
 - **en-sv / sv-en** — to translate from English to Swedish or from Swedish to English
 - **en-tr / tr-en** — to translate from English to Turkish or from Turkish to English
 - **en-ja / ja-en** — to translate from English to Japanese or from Japanese to English